What To Do In An Accident

 - Keep a written account of any conversations and dealings with the other individuals involved in the accident, police or rescue personnel and any witnesses.
 Do not discuss the accident with insurance investigators that may arrive on scene.
 You are required to cooperate with your own insurance company, but have the right to have an attorney present.

-- Contact the Law Offices of Walter F. Benenati at 407-777-7777 to speak with an experienced automobile accident attorney.
+- Contact The Benenati Law Firm at 407-777-7777 to speak with an experienced automobile accident attorney.
 Any delay will affect the firm’s ability to properly investigate the scene of the accident and speak with witnesses while memories are still fresh.

 - Contact your insurance company as soon after the accident or injury as possible.
 You will need to put them on notice of the accident and make a claim under your applicable insurance policy depending on your coverage.
 Apply for Personal Injury Protection benefits (‘PIP”), and if you have purchased it, medical payment coverage, collision coverage or other appropriate benefits.
 Be truthful about the accident, injuries and any prior accidents and injuries so that your claim is not denied for fraudulent reasons.